 Leadership is a responsibility shared among the principal, school staff, and parents.
 Principal James Tarouilly is responsible for the day-to-day operations of the school and overall instructional program.
-The principal, associate principal, and teaching staff work closely as a collaborative body to meet the demands of an effective alternative education program.
-Formal staff meetings are held once a month to address both curriculum and operational concerns as well as student performance.
+The principal, dean of students, project facilitator,, and teaching staff work closely as a collaborative body to meet the demands of an effective alternative education program.
+Formal staff meetings are held twice a month to address both curriculum and operational concerns as well as student performance.